Mehrdad OstovarYear in School: Senior

 Faculty Mentor: Dr. Nathan Mauck, Finance, Bloch School of Management

 Why is undergraduate research important to you?

-I believe the research is one of the best ways of learning because it involves the active learning.
-Unlike a traditional class which is most likely a passive learning environment that a students needs to memorize the portion of textbook for a short time to receive a decent grade, research on the other hand gives the students the opportunities students need to study and learn actively to further their knowledge in depth about the most important subjects of their interest in the time without being under the stress of receiving a traditional letter A or B. This will motivates students to learn instead of thinking about passing the course.
+I believe research is one of the best ways of learning because it involves active learning.
+Unlike a traditional class which is most likely a passive learning environment that a students needs to memorize the portion of textbook for a short time to receive a decent grade, research on the other hand gives the student the opportunity needed to study and learn actively to further their knowledge in depth about the most important subjects of their interest in the time without being under the stress of receiving a traditional letter A or B. This motivates students to learn instead of thinking about passing the course.
 The other benefit of research is that the relation between the faculty and students evolves in a more constructive way.
-Faculties as a mentors will guide students to learn through solving a problem that involves a lot of studying, critical thinking and analytical skills.
+Faculty guide students to learn through solving a problem that involves a lot of studying, critical thinking and analytical skills.

 How did you find your mentor?